-I’m a researcher in Psychology interested measuring psychological construct with words and text responses analyzed with AI.
+I’m a researcher in Psychology interested in measuring psychological constructs with words and text responses analyzed with AI.
 In particular I’m interested in how this method can be used in clinical settings to assessment mental health problems such as depression and anxiety.
 I’m also interested in well-being, harmony in life and sustainable living.
-I’m currently funded for an international postdoc at the Computer Science Department at Stony Brook University and and University of Copenhagen.
-I am also carrying out research at Lund University Centre for Sustainability Studies at Lund University.
+I’m currently funded for an international postdoc at the Computer Science Departments at Stony Brook University and the University of Copenhagen.

 Download my resumé.